oracle/oracle-db-appdev-monitoring/README.md

 oracledb_test_value_2 2
 ```

-You can find [here](./custom-metrics-example/custom-metrics.toml) a working example of custom metrics for slow queries, big queries and top 100 tables.
+You can find [working examples](./custom-metrics-example/custom-metrics.toml) of custom metrics for slow queries, big queries and top 100 tables.
+An exmaple of [custom metrics for Transacational Event Queues](./custom-metrics-example/txeventq-metrics.toml) is also provided.

-## Customize metrics in a docker image
+## Customize metrics in a container image

-If you run the exporter as a docker image and want to customize the metrics, you can use the following example:
+If you run the exporter as a container image and want to include your custom metrics in the image itself, you can use the following example `Dockerfile` to create a new image:

 ```Dockerfile
 FROM container-registry.oracle.com/database/observability-exporter:1.0.0